lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-sql-server-agent-extension.md

 Get-AzureVMSqlServerExtension [[-VM] <IPersistentVM>] [[-Version] <string>] [<CommonParameters>]

-> [AZURE.NOTE] You can omit the –Version parameter.
+> [AZURE.NOTE] You can omit the -Version parameter.
 Without it, the default is the latest version of the extension.

 ### Example
-	Get-AzureVM –ServiceName "service" –Name "vmname" | Get-AzureVMSqlServerExtension
+	Get-AzureVM -ServiceName "service" -Name "vmname" | Get-AzureVMSqlServerExtension

 ## Remove the extension with Powershell
 If you want to remove this extension from your VM, you can use the following Azure Powershell cmdlet.